Nuclear Medicine Technologist Jobs in USA with Visa Sponsorship

 Which visa types work best for nuclear medicine technologists?

 H-1B is most common for initial sponsorship, followed by PERM for permanent residency.
 TN visa works for Canadian and Mexican citizens with qualifying degrees.
-Some may qualify for O-1 if they have extraordinary ability in nuclear medicine research or specialized techniques.
+Some may qualify for O-1 visa if they have extraordinary ability in nuclear medicine research or specialized techniques.

 Do hospitals commonly sponsor visas for nuclear medicine technologists?